Brucect2/Brucect2.github.io/more-about-me.md

     * BME 3120 LabVIEW Basics for Engineers
     * BME 3500 BME 3120 LabVIEW Basics for Engineers

-In my spare time, I like reading chinese historical novels and watching movies.
+In my spare time, I like reading Chinese historical novels and watching movies.